bienflorencia/personal-site/content/post/iNat_API/index.md

      [7] "patriciabidondo"     "weba69"              "bert_in_the_skirt"
     [10] "vanesssa_v"

  When we run it, the function prints in the console the users’ `user_login` that it is assessing, so we can have an idea of the progress.
-If the user is found it will print the name and `--> DONE`, while if it’s not found, it will return `--> NOT FOUND`.

     NatUY_users_assessment <- get_observers_num_observations(NatUY_users_selection$user_login)

-  And get the following console output:
+If the user is found it will print the name and `--> DONE`, while if it’s not found, it will return `--> NOT FOUND`.

     1 usuario: noelia --> DONE
     2 usuario: romigaleota --> DONE